 Then the pandemic happened.
 Many people started asking: What am I giving up to organize my life around my organization – and why?

 Now that people see this question, it’s hard for them to unsee it.
 And it’s harder for organizations to ignore the consequences of people asking it.
 People bargain with their organizations for many things, but one of the things that has not been bargained much is the site where work happens.
 Now it is an explicit term in employment agreements.

 Irrational policies.
 How to explain the variety of post-pandemic workplace arrangements – why some organizations abandoned their offices permanently, while others demanded everyone return to the office full-time?
-Many valid, organization-specific variables do come into play: the nature of the work, the culture of the organization, individuals’ needs and preferences, regulators’ requirements (e.g. for tight financial oversight).
+Many valid, organization-specific variables come into play: the nature of the work, the culture of the organization, individuals’ needs and preferences, regulators’ requirements (e.g. for tight financial oversight).

 What’s really behind the return to the office?
 Adding the power dimension to this picture can help you spark some difficult conversations that yield better outcomes for everyone.

-Power doesn’t have to be zero-sum.
+Side note: Power doesn’t have to be zero-sum

-It could also introduce new blind spots to our thinking.
+Adding the power dimension to the picture could also introduce new blind spots to our thinking.
 We often think of power as a zero-sum game: home I win, office I lose.